Buddy reading is a great way to encourage your tween’s love of reading.

 You can read aloud together or read separately and come together to discuss what you’ve read at a later date.

 Benefits of buddy reading

-- Reading for school will be easier because your tween can discuss an areas that cause confusion.
+- Reading for school will be easier because your tween can discuss any areas that cause confusion.

 - Reading partners will know your likes and dislikes, so they can help you pick out other books you might enjoy.

-- Improves fluency and comprehension skills because kids have to think about what they read.
+- Improves fluency and comprehension because kids must think about what they read.

 - Great for students who don’t like to read by themselves!

 - Builds vocabulary since it’s easier to make connections between words that are being used in context rather than seeing them in isolation on flashcards or worksheets.

 - Provides a more engaging learning experience with two people explaining ideas back and forth.

 - Builds stronger relationships between parents, teachers, and kids as they work together.